May 2, 02022: Chasing Oumuamua – Project Lyra

 - Is this proposed project worth the cost, given the other priorities in space and here on Earth?

 Join the conversation and be part of the solution.

-We’re proud and excited to welcome Raj Sisodia to the podium at this Long Now Boston community conversation.
+We’re proud and excited to welcome Martin to the Long Now Boston community.